Bree's New World

 Studied at the Eindhoven Academy of Industrial Design (later 'Design Academy').
-Since 1984 working as a freelance product designer and winner of the “Furniture of the year” prize in the Netherlands 1988 and “Merket for good Design” prize in Norway 1999.
+Since 1984 he has worked as a freelance product designer.
+He won the “Furniture of the year” prize in the Netherlands in 1988 and the “Merket for good Design” prize in Norway in 1999.

 In particular, designed a number of very successful armchairs and chairs for Bree's New World.
-He was particularly specialized in working out the manufacturing technical aspects of newly designed products.
+He is particularly specialized in working out the manufacturing technical aspects of newly designed products.

 Graduated as an industrial designer from the Design Academy Eindhoven in 1983.
 His qualities as a designer in combination with his technical insight have made him an internationally respected designer.
 He is founder and director of his own design agency “Studio Schrofer”.
 His designs are characteristic of the interior with a contemporary lifestyle.